 The update components becoming corrupted is one of the many reasons that may also trigger a black screen-type error on Windows 11.
-So, better stop/restart all the essential services along with renaming the Windows Cache folders.
-If you are still unsuccessful, follow the last few recovery methods –
+In such scenarios, it is better to stop and then restart all essential services.
+While doing so, make sure to rename the Windows Cache folders.
+If you are still unsuccessful, follow the below-mentioned fixes.

 10] Rebuild Boot Configuration Data (BCD)

-- At first, attach the USB device (containing the Installation Media) to one of the computer’s ports.
+- First of all, attach the USB device (containing the Installation Media) to one of the computer’s ports.

 - Restart your PC next.